google-site-verification=ysb6H0h5xpnVV4W4SKXH7VtEjCsNCyyWJf_Tlcwis4M

 Mastering Posing & Angles

-Some people practice in front of a mirror, which can help, but the downside?
+Modeling isn’t just about looking good—it’s about knowing your angles.
+Posing is a skill, and like any skill, it takes practice.
+Some practice in front of a mirror, which can help.
+But the downside?
 You get used to seeing yourself while you pose.
 When you're in front of a camera, there’s no reflection—just the lens.

 A better way to practice: